JamesMcGuigan/ai-games/cryptarithmetic/README.md

 >
 > https://en.wikipedia.org/wiki/Verbal_arithmetic

-This is a general purpose solver that can handle addition, subtraction, multiplication, integer division and rasing to powers.
+This is a general purpose solver that can handle addition, subtraction, multiplication, integer division and raising to powers.

 This implementation uses the z3 constraint satisfaction solver
 - https://github.com/Z3Prover/z3/wiki